rearc/quest/README.md

 #####   6) TLS - `http(s)://<ip_or_host>[:port]/tls`

 ### Q. Do i have to do all these ?
 #####  You can do as many as you like.
 We suspect though that once you start you wont be able to stop.
 Its addictive.
-Extra points for submitting working entries for multiple cloud providers.
+Extra credit for submitting working entries for multiple cloud providers.

 ### Q. What do i have to submit ?
 #####   1) Terraform and/or Cloudformation template(s) (if you complete stage 5)